 sudo fdisk -l # note, the boot disk will probably be /dev/loop0

-- Copy the ignition remote config bootstrap file to the file system
+- Copy the ignition.json config bootstrap file that you created earlier to the file system (using CURL, or another USB)

 - Begin CoreOS installation on specified disk, NOTE: specified disk will be reformatted

-sudo coreos-install -d /dev/sda -C stable -i ignition-remote.json
+sudo coreos-install -d /dev/sda -C stable -i ignition.json

 - On installation completion, remove bootable USB/CD